Wismut (company): Culmitzsch (Object 90)

 The Culmitzsch deposit is about 15 km south of Ronneburg.
 It also belonged to Object 90 in Gera.
 However, it had a totally different geology than the Ronneburg ore field.
 Culmitzsch is a sedimentary deposit in Permian sandstone, siltstone and limestone.
 There are two ore horizons containing disseminated pitchblende and coffinite.
 An interesting feature is pseudomorphosis of uranium minerals after wood.
 Specimens still show the cell structure of the wood but are made of pitchblende.
 The deposit was mined from 1950 to 1967 in three open pits named Culmitzsch, Trünzig and Sorge-Katzendorf.
 The average ore grade was 0.06% and total production from the three pits was about 11,000 tonnes of uranium.
 The deposit extends further north from the mined area.
 This part of the deposit, called Gera-Süd, was explored underground, but difficult geotechnical conditions prevented the mining of this resource.
 The Culmitzsch and Trünzig open pits were used as tailings management facilities after they were mined out by the Seelingstädt mill, which was established in 1961 near the deposit.

 Further deposits in Thuringia

-In the southern part of Thuringa called the Thüringer Wald, mining of three small uranium deposits was undertaken in the 1950s.
+In the southern part of Thuringia called the Thuringian Forest, mining of three small uranium deposits was undertaken in the 1950s.
 The largest deposit was Dittrichshütte and was mined underground with several small shafts producing about 112 tonnes of uranium from a black-shale-type mineralisation.
 Steinach was also a small black-shale-type deposit, mined in a small open cut producing about 40 tonnes of uranium.
 The Schleusingen mineralisation was hosted by Triassic sandstones and was mined underground, producing 14 tonnes of uranium.